ndeakin/ski/README.md

 ##Future Development

 The game currently shows a skier that skis down a white background.
-Fleshing out the graphics (ex. adding more skier sprites, adding gates) and improving physics (ex. implementing more physics) are the main priorities currently.
+Fleshing out the graphics (ex. adding more skier and gate sprites) and improving physics (ex. implementing more physics) are the main priorities currently.